 If the PPD file is provided as a zip archive (.zip) or a self-extracting zip archive (.exe), unpack it with unzip.
 First, review the license terms of the PPD file.
 Then use the cupstestppd utility to check if the PPD file complies with "Adobe PostScript Printer Description File Format Specification, version 4.3."
-If the utility returns "FAIL," the errors in the PPD files are serious and are likely to cause major problems.
+If the utility returns "FAIL," the errors in the PPD files are serious and cause major problems.
 The problem spots reported by cupstestppd should be eliminated.
 If necessary, ask the printer manufacturer for a suitable PPD file.

-8.8.3 Network Printer Connections
+7.8.3 Network printer connections